 The SPA is the EPC-CSG (SEPA) Card Representative and Vendor Sector Spokeperson, Chair of the EPC-CSG Task Force to specify the SEPA functional and security requirements for emergent & remote payments (Internet + Mobile), Convenor of the new EPC-CSG Expert Team on Card Innovative Payments, Member of the Preparatory Committee of the SEPA Security Certification Management Body.

-The SPA is an EMVCo Technical Associate and Board Advisor representing the Card Sector
+The SPA is an EMVCo Technical Associate and Board Advisor representing the Card Sector.

-More information on the SPA at www.smartpaymentassociation.com
+More details at www.smartpaymentassociation.com